Flatfile Alternatives for Recurring Imports and Complex Transformations

 Setup Time: Often in a single day [9]

-Limitation: No internal workspace for complex projects [6]
+Limitation: Transformation logic beyond validations still requires custom code.
+No internal workspace for complex implementations [6].

 Dromo

-Focus: AI-powered with privacy-first architecture
+Focus: AI-powered importer with privacy-first architecture

 Key Strength: "Private Mode" processes files in-browser only [11]